BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: BayesAdapter

-In \emph{Bayesian fine-tuning}, the configuration of the variational distribution $q(\vw|\vtheta)$ plays a decisive role.
-Although a wealth of expressive and flexible variationals have emerged for adoption~\cite{louizos2016structured,li2017gradient,wen2018flipout}, on one hand, more complicated ones like multiplicative normalizing flows~\cite{louizos2017multiplicative} and implicit distributions~\cite{shi2018spectral} are routinely accompanied by less scalable and less amenable learning procedures; on the other hand, the aforementioned hypothesis inspiring \emph{Bayesian fine-tuning} entails an explicit alignment between the DNN parameters $\vw^*$ and the variational parameters $\vtheta$.
-Consequently, we at first place our attention on the typical mean-field Gaussian variational.
+In \emph{BayesAdapter}, the configuration of the variational distribution $q(\vw|\vtheta)$ plays a decisive role.
+Although a wealth of variationals have emerged for adoption~\citep{louizos2016structured,li2017gradient,wen2018flipout}, on one hand, more complicated ones~\citep{louizos2017multiplicative,shi2018spectral} are routinely accompanied by less scalable learning; on the other hand, the aforementioned hypothesis inspiring \emph{Bayesian fine-tuning} entails an explicit alignment between the DNN parameters $\vw^*$ and the variational parameters $\vtheta$.
+Thus, we primarily concern the typical \emph{mean-field Gaussian} distribution as well as a more powerful one that resembles {Deep Ensemble}~\citep{lakshminarayanan2017simple}.